transmitic/transmitic/README.md

 1. Add files or folders you want to share, and which users you want to share with.
 1. Turn sharing on!
 Users can choose which files they want to download directly from your device.
 1. View all files that are shared with you, and download directly from the other user's device.
+1. Connections are encrypted with AES256-GCM.
+1. Users behind NATs and firewalls can use the "Reverse Connection" feature to still share with users that do not have networking limitations.

 See Demo below